 The bill H. 3100 seeks to amend Section 63-3-830 of the South Carolina Code of Laws, which pertains to the responsibilities of guardians ad litem in private custody and visitation actions.
 The key change introduced by this bill is the prohibition of guardians ad litem from making recommendations regarding custody in their reports to the court.
-Specifically, the final written report submitted by the guardian ad litem must not include any recommendations about which party should be awarded custody, nor may the guardian make such recommendations during the merits hearing unless specifically requested by the court.
+Specifically, the final written report submitted by the guardian ad litem must not include any recommendations about which party should be awarded custody, nor may the guardian ad litem provide such recommendations during the merits hearing unless specifically requested by the court.

 Statutes affected: 12/05/2024: 63-3-830